 I LOVE the UpdraftPlus plugin.
 LOVE.
 IT.
 And someday when I have the money I may decide I need to upgrade to a paid version.
 But for now, I don’t need all the bells and whistles, and I finally figured out how to migrate without paying for their paid migrator plugin.

 I’m posting this here because I couldn’t find this info ANYWHERE on the web when I went searching for info on how to do this.
-Had to figure it out on my own.
+I had to figure it out on my own.
 I wanted to put it out there for others that might be searching for this info too.
 And also for me to be able to reference again the next time I need it.
 (I tend to forget things, lol!)

 I’m no tech guru, but I knew there had to be a way to do this without paying $30 for Updraft’s migrator plugin.
 I’m sure it’s money well spent, especially if you are going to be doing a fair amount of migrating.
 And perhaps if your migrations are more complicated than mine were…